Internet Options for American Indian Lands

 *Offer for 12 months.
 Service plans require a 24-month commitment.
 Equipment Lease or Purchase fees extra.
 Service plans require a 24-month commitment.
 Equipment Lease or Purchase fees extra.

-There’s also good news for night owls and early risers: Hughesnet offers a Bonus Zone with 50GB of free monthly data during off-peak hours between 2 a.m. and 8 a.m.
+More data can be purchased if necessary, but it can inflate your bill if you download a lot.
+Good news for night owls and early risers: Hughesnet offers a Bonus Zone with 50GB of free monthly data during off-peak hours between 2 a.m. and 8 a.m.

 Satellite internet plans with Hughesnet are best for home usage and low-bandwidth internet activities such as email, social media, and listening to music.
 If you want to watch streaming video services or need to make a lot of video calls, you should consider a higher-data option like the Hughesnet Fusion plan.
 Just be aware that the Hughesnet Fusion plan is less available than the satellite-internet-only plans.